TerraUSD (UST) One Day Volume Tops $129.58 Million

-TerraUSD (UST) traded down 26% against the dollar during the 1-day period ending at 15:00 PM ET on August 28th.
-During the last seven days, TerraUSD has traded down 26.9% against the dollar.
-TerraUSD has a market cap of $723.03 million and $129.58 million worth of TerraUSD was traded on exchanges in the last 24 hours.
-One TerraUSD coin can currently be purchased for about $0.0641 or 0.00000217 BTC on popular exchanges.
+TerraUSD (UST) traded down 26% against the U.S. dollar during the one day period ending at 17:00 PM ET on August 31st.
+In the last week, TerraUSD has traded 26.9% lower against the U.S. dollar.
+TerraUSD has a total market capitalization of $723.03 million and $129.58 million worth of TerraUSD was traded on exchanges in the last 24 hours.
+One TerraUSD coin can now be bought for about $0.0641 or 0.00000217 BTC on exchanges.

 - BitCanna (BCNA) traded 7.2% lower against the dollar and now trades at $0.0163 or 0.00000071 BTC.